 Updates wait for you

 ARC won’t restart itself in the middle of a game to update.
 The download happens in the background, but the final install only happens when you choose it.
+While a game is running, both the download and the install are held back with a note asking you to end or reset the session first.

 Restarting ARC

-If something seems off, Restart ARC Services from the tray menu is the quickest fix — it restarts ARC’s background services while leaving the launcher running.
+If something seems off, Restart from the tray menu is the quickest fix — it restarts ARC’s background services while leaving the launcher running.
 (ARC also restarts itself automatically if it ever stops unexpectedly.)

 Quitting ARC